Analytic approach to variance optimization under an $\ell_1$ constraint: Introduction

 In order to make contact with a previous work in which we treated the case of excluded short positions \cite{kondor2017Analytic}, we are going to consider an asymmetric $\ell_1$ regularizer here, with different slopes for positive, resp. negative weights.
 We find that in the most important results only the right hand side slope appears.

-Other dimensionality reduction or cleaning methods focus on the covariance matrix, especially on its spectrum.
+Many dimensionality reduction or cleaning methods focus on the covariance matrix, especially on its spectrum.
 In contrast, the special version of the replica method we use allows us to derive the distribution of optimal portfolio weights directly.

 The plan of the paper is as follows.
 In Sec.
 2 we set up the problem and present some preliminary results.
 In Sec.
-3 we recall some results from \cite{kondor2017Analytic} where the task of optimizing over the $N$ portfolio weights has been reduced to the optimization of an effective objective function, the free energy, depending on five order parameters.
-We also spell out the saddle point conditions that determine the stationary point of the free energy.
-These results are quoted from our previous paper \cite{kondor2017Analytic} and their derivation is not repeated here.
+3 we recall some results from \cite{kondor2017Analytic} where the task of optimizing over the $N$ portfolio weights has been reduced to the optimization of an effective objective function depending on five order parameters.
+We also spell out the first order conditions (or saddle point conditions) that determine the stationary point of the objective function.
 The solution to the saddle point equations is analyzed in a number of subsections and the results for various special cases are displayed graphically.
 Sec.
-4 is a summary of the results.
+4 is a summary of the results, while a sketch of the derivation of the effective objective function is provided in the Appendix.